JaredTMurray/Crowdfunding-ETL/README.md

 The following was done:
 backers_info was imported as a Dataframe backers_master_df.
 Then I used a for loop to iterate through backers_master_df to print off the list of values for each row and was placed into a dictionary.
-A backers_df DataFrame was created with the 'backer_id','cf_id', 'name', and 'email' as columns.
+A backers_df DataFrame was created with
+- the 'backer_id',
+- 'cf_id',
+- 'name', and
+- 'email' as columns.
 The results are in input and output 58 from the above mentioned file.
 •	The alphanumeric "backer_id" string identification number is extracted without extra characters.
 •	The numeric "cf_id" string identification number is extracted without extra characters.
 •	The "name" string value is extracted without extra characters.
 (5 pt)